salimtirit/minimum-cost-maximum-flow/README.md

 model the problem with MCMF.

 ## Running the Program
-Your code must read the name of the input and output files from the command line.
-We will run your code as follows:
+This code reads the name of the input and output files from the command line.
+You can run the code as follows:

 ```
 g++ *.cpp -std=c++11 -o project4